Poll: Amid Kavanaugh Confirmation Battle, Democratic Enthusiasm Edge Evaporates

 Democrats need to net 23 seats to take back control of the House, but if those groups stay home in large numbers, it would blunt potential Democratic gains.
 With 34 days to go until Election Day, it all points to another election dominated by party activists.

-"If there aren't 34 dramatic moments [between now and then], it will be my base versus your base," Miringoff said.
+"If there aren't 34 dramatic moments [between now and then], it will be 'my base versus your base,' " Miringoff said.
 He noted that the Republican move to push Kavanaugh's confirmation forward, despite his unpopularity and that more people believe accuser Christine Blasey Ford than Kavanaugh, appears to be intended to fire up the GOP base in hopes of retaining control of Congress.

 "The Republicans' approach has been, and continues to be, all about the base," Miringoff said.
 "This is their M.O., and that's what we're seeing.
 That works if turnout is not high."

 The NPR/PBS NewsHour/Marist poll was conducted Monday.
-This question was asked of 996 registered voters and has a margin of error of plus or minus 4.2 percentage points.
+These questions were asked of 996 registered voters and has a margin of error of 4.2 percentage points.